sobaansaeed/cssappdevelop/PAST_PAPERS_UPLOAD_GUIDE.md

 The folder structure is now complete and ready for:
 - ✅ **File Uploads**: Upload past papers to specific subject folders
 - ✅ **Database Integration**: Use the automated script
+- ✅ **Duplicate Prevention**: Automatic detection and skipping of duplicates
 - ✅ **Website Display**: Files will be accessible through the past papers pages
 - ✅ **Year-wise Organization**: Multiple years can be stored for each subject